fossabot/rust-lightning/lightning-c-bindings/README.md

    You MUST NOT create such wrapper structs manually, relying instead on constructors which have been mapped from equivalent Rust constructors.

+   Note that, thanks to the is-reference flag, such structs effectively represent both `&RustThing` and `RustThing`.
+Further, the same applies to `Option<RustThing>`, in which cases `inner` may be set to NULL.

    For example, this is the mapping of ChannelManager.
    ```
    typedef struct MUST_USE_STRUCT LDKChannelManager {